-Prospective graduate students apply for admission through the University of Utah Apply Yourself (AY) online application system
+Prospective graduate students apply for admission through the University of Utah SLATE Application system: https://futureu.admissions.utah.edu/apply/

 Resources

 The University of Utah has several resource offices established to assist students in Graduate School.
 Below is a categorized list of some of the resources available to help you navigate graduate school and to find further information that will be useful in your academic and career pursuits.